kharchenkolab/conos/README.md

 ```
 (You may need to run `brew uninstall curl` in order for `brew install curl-openssl` to be successful.)

-As of version 1.3.1, Conos should sucessfully install on Mac OS.
-However, if there are issues, please refer to the following wiki page for further instructions on installing Conos with Mac OS: [Installing Conos for Mac OS](https://github.com/kharchenkolab/conos/wiki/Installing-Conos-for-Mac-OS)
+As of version 1.3.1, `conos` should sucessfully install on Mac OS.
+However, if there are issues, please refer to the following wiki page for further instructions on installing `conos` with Mac OS: [Installing conos for Mac OS](https://github.com/kharchenkolab/conos/wiki/Installing-conos-for-Mac-OS)

-### Running Conos via Docker
+### Running conos via Docker

 If your system configuration is making it difficult to install `conos` natively, an alternative way to get `conos` running is through a docker container.